Tinkerforge/doc/en/source/Tutorials/Tutorial.rst

  :tab-width: 4

-**Lines 4-7** are the typical configurations, the UID has to be changed according to the Bricks/Bricklets you use.
+**Lines 4-7** are the typical configurations, the UID has to be changed according to the Bricks and Bricklets you use.

 In **Lines 22-27** an IP Connection to the Brick Daemon is established.
 The Brick and Bricklet devices are created and added to the IP Connection.